black-desk/cgtproxy/README.md

 > ...

-While this documentation doesn't directly specify what "Application ID" should contain, all major Linux desktop environments currently use "[desktop file ID]" when launching applications.
+While this documentation doesn't directly specify what "Application ID" should be, currently all Linux desktop environments use "[desktop file ID]" when launching applications.

 [desktop file ID]:
   https://specifications.freedesktop.org/desktop-entry-spec/latest/file-naming.html#desktop-file-id